xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 ---

-## Tension Universe · BlackHole S problem collection
+## Tension Universe · Event Horizon and BlackHole S problem collection

-This folder is the public viewing window for **WFGY 3.0 Singularity demo**.
+The `EventHorizon` folder (this README) is the public viewing window for **WFGY 3.0 Singularity demo**.
+The 131 S-class problem files themselves live in the sibling [`../BlackHole`](../BlackHole) folder.

-It is not a loose set of notes.
-It is a frozen, versioned **effective layer specification** of how the **Tension Universe** framework encodes 131 cross domain S class problems.
+This is not a loose set of notes.
+It is a frozen, versioned **effective layer specification** of how the **Tension Universe** framework encodes 131 cross-domain S-class problems.

 - **Public online date**: 2026 01 31
 - **Problems covered**: Q001 to Q131
-- **Intent**: show that one tension based encoding language can survive across many hard problems without changing definitions, adding hidden parameters, or doing post hoc tuning
+- **Intent**: show that one tension-based encoding language can survive across many hard problems without changing definitions, adding hidden parameters, or doing post hoc tuning

 What you just ran in the quickstart is a reproducible entry point into this specification.